 The Mondi collaboration group in which the team participates completed a preliminary review of the company's approach to nature and biodiversity, through a combination of conversations within the working group and input provided by the company, focussing on the factors most material to investors.
-Mondi has appeared very receptive to engagement and has shown keen interest to learn about other practices observed by investors, and open to feedback.
+Mondi has appeared very receptive to engagement and has shown keen interest to learn about other practices observed by investors, and open to feedback more clearly that it has sufficient expertise to oversee issues pertaining to nature-related dependencies.